kendomaniac/rCASC/README.md

 You need to have docker installed on your linux machine, for more info see this document: https://docs.docker.com/engine/installation/.

-The functions in CASC package require that user is sudo or part of a docker group.
+The functions in rCASC package require that user is sudo or part of a docker group.
 See the following document for more info: https://docs.docker.com/engine/installation/linux/ubuntulinux/#/manage-docker-as-a-non-root-user

 IMPORTANT The first time casc is installed the downloadContainers needs to be executed to download to the local repository the containers that are needed for the use of docker4seq